FUNDING AND AWARDS

 Success Through Advancing Teaching Excellence (STATE)

-- familiarity with research-based practices designed to support all learners.
+- Familiarity with research-based practices designed to support all learners

-- careful construction of course materials that illustrate instructor dedication to access and responsive pedagogy.
+- Careful construction of course materials that illustrate instructor dedication to access and responsive pedagogy

-Participants must attend four in-person (Atlanta campus) workshops on Wednesdays during that period (July 17, 24, 31, and Aug.
-7).
-Participants will also be required to revise materials for a course they are teaching in fall 2024 and submit a reflection on student response to course adaptations.
+The STATE summer teaching institute is a hybrid training that will include online and in-person activities between July 16 and August 6.
+Participants must attend four, six-hour in-person (Atlanta campus) workshops on Wednesdays during that period (July 16, 23, 30, and Aug.
+6).
+Participants will also be required to revise materials for a course they are teaching and submit a reflection on student response to course adaptations.

 Open to all Full-Time Faculty